 - Highest travel time savings: 37-minute travel time (29 minutes saved in comparison to the BOLT)

 - Greatest number of travel options and benefits for all users: vehicles, transit, carpool, express tolls, and bicyclists while reducing congestion.
 7,620 – 7,640 people traveling through the corridor per day – a 33% increase compared to the existing corridor

 - Improvements can be phased over time as funding becomes available

-Why does State Highway 119 need Bus Rapid Transit (BRT)?
+Why does CO Highway 119 need Bus Rapid Transit (BRT)?

 In a recent interview with Colorado Public Radio, CDOT Executive Director Shoshana Lew, praised the US 36 project and the success of BRT along the corridor.